-In compliance with the Resolution and Order issued by the Energy Bureau of the Puerto Rico Service Regulatory Board ("Energy Bureau") on August 8, 2025, LUMA is pleased to submit with this Motion evidence of submittal to the Puerto Rico Electric Power Authority's ("PREPA") Board of Directors of the finalized version of the Standard Offer Phase 1 ("SO1") Agreement developed under the Accelerated Storage Addition Program ("ASAP") negotiated with one of the Independent Power Producers ("IPPs") participating in the program, referred to herein as the "Fifth Participant".
-This step reflects the continued implementation of the ASAP framework approved by this Honorable Energy Bureau.
+LUMA respectfully submits this motion to present for the Puerto Rico Energy Bureau's ("Energy Bureau") review and approval an additional draft Standard Offer Phase 1 ("SO1") Agreement developed under the Accelerated Storage Addition Program ("ASAP").
+This draft agreement, negotiated with one of the Independent Power Producers ("IPPs") participating in the program, referred to herein as the Sixth Participant, reflects the continued implementation of the ASAP framework approved by this Honorable Energy Bureau and incorporates refinements based on lessons learned through assessments.